 - The strengths and limitations of the Quality Rated administrative data system, as well as an understanding of how the rating system is functioning (e.g., associations among various components of the rating, amount of time for programs to be rated)

-The project started in 2015 and will continue through spring of 2019; four reports were planned.
+The project started in 2015 and continued through spring of 2019; four reports were planned.
 The first uses administrative data to provide information about how the rating system is working.
 The second examines the distribution of ratings among different types of programs, the timing of each step in the rating process, and the re-rating of programs.
 The third report includes information about directors’, providers’, and teachers’ perceptions of Quality Rated.
-The fourth and final report will outline how quality ratings relate to independent measures of quality and children’s development.
+The fourth and final report outlines how quality ratings relate to independent measures of quality and children’s development.

-Child Trends and Georgia State University are collaborating to collect and analyze information from teachers, providers, and directors about their experiences with Quality Rated; independent classroom and program observations; audio recordings of teacher and provider interactions with children to understand language use; and assessments of children’s emerging academic and social skills.
-Combined, this series of reports will address the three primary objectives stated above and provide data to guide Quality Rated leaders in considering future implementation and revision.
+Child Trends and Georgia State University collaborated to collect and analyze information from teachers, providers, and directors about their experiences with Quality Rated; independent classroom and program observations; audio recordings of teacher and provider interactions with children to understand language use; and assessments of children’s emerging academic and social skills.
+Combined, this series of reports addressed the three primary objectives stated above and provided data to guide Quality Rated leaders in considering future implementation and revision.